kernelwernel/llarm/llarm-emu/README.md

 It offers immense flexibility with a wide openness to the hardware components, with practically every aspect of the CPU being modifiable in a way that's as friendly and easy to anybody using the framework.
 The applications are endless.

+> [!WARNING]
-It should be mentioned that this project is still a work in progress.
+> It should be mentioned that this project is still a work in progress.
 While the CPU itself is practically finished, the peripherals and SoC components are still being developed.
 The current goal is to emulate Linux.

 ## Usage